RutledgePaulV/django-commands/README.md

 ## Usage

 ### Setup Routes
-Add this one line to your root urls.py
+Add this one line to your root urls.py.
+You can change the actual route if you want and the correct endpoints will still be set inside the client-side code, just don't change the namespace.
 ```python
 url(r'^commands/', include('commands.urls', namespace='commands')),
 ```